Ask Adobe Design: How are you using Adobe Firefly?

 “Firefly has a style engine that’s extremely useful for achieving a consistent aesthetic throughout a collection of images."

-Veronica Peitong Chen, Experience Designer, Machine Intelligence & New Technologies
+Veronica Peitong Chen, Experience Designer, Machine Intelligence & New Technology

 “Imagine you’re asked to paint a portrait of your life story.
 How would you captivate the audience and make every moment come alive?
 That was the challenge I faced when preparing for Pivotal Moments, one of Adobe Design’s internal speaker series that gives people an opportunity to share transformative moments from their lives and careers.